 Basically, I have a lot of bad experiences with buying MANY programs like these as well as 2 separate experiences with the creator of this one (Rory) and I will be sharing them shortly, but let me first say the following thing:

 Here are the 4 clues and reasons I don’t recommend Computer Enterprise:

 You’re going to understand why I didn’t buy this program after you read them, so here’s the first one:

-The first major clue is that this program is advertised on a website I have found MANY scam programs on, a fake website advertising questionable programs CONSTANTLY and that is NOT hyperbole.
+The first major clue is that this program is advertised on a website I have found MANY scam programs on, a fake work at home website advertising questionable programs CONSTANTLY and that is NOT hyperbole.

 I’ve reviewed about 50+ programs from that site, purchased a few of them (and always regretting it, but it’s my job as a reviewer to do this) and not a single one has ever been recommended.
 These programs were either scams or just VERY low quality.